Dog Parkour Rules

 Dog parkour is intended to be an accessible sport to both dogs and humans.
 Dog of all ages and breeds (or mixes!) are welcome.
 Dogs with disabilities of any kind are able to participate as long as they can do so safely.
+In order to demonstrate the spirit of parkour and promote the ideals of exploration, handlers may no longer repeat the same behavior with the same obstacle in submissions with different dogs.
+Each time a specific behavior is performed with the same handler, it MUST be with a different obstacle.
+This applies to ALL titles.

 Safety rules: Not following any of these rules will automatically result in a non-passing score.
 We reserve the right to give a dog a non-passing score if a dog seems overly fearful or stressed, or if we feel that there is a safety risk at any time.